Der Kommissar (TV series): History

 However, Kommissar Keller's ways are also rather contentious by today's standards.
-He is hardly ever seen without a burning cigarette; he regularly drinks on duty; and he addresses everyone who works in his office with du but at the same time expects them to use the much more formal Sie when talking to him.
+He is hardly ever seen without a burning cigarette; he regularly drinks on duty; and he addresses everyone who works in his office with the familiar du but at the same time expects them to use the much more formal Sie when talking to him.
 Keller justifies that habit of his in his very first conversation with Erwin Klein (1974):

 Ich muss dir gleich etwas sagen.
 Ich habe vielleicht die etwas schlechte Angewohnheit, meine Mitarbeiter bei der täglichen Arbeit zu duzen.
 Und das ärgert manche Leute, die finden das nicht richtig und die halten das für autoritär, das ist natürlich vollkommener Quatsch mit Soße.
 Ich duze euch, weil ihr mir näher steht als alle anderen und weil es vielleicht ein bisschen zu spät sein dürfte, mich jetzt noch zu ändern.
 Begreifst du das?

 I have to tell you one thing right away.
 I may have the bad habit of duzen (using the informal address "du" to) my work colleagues in our daily job.
 Some people are annoyed by that, they don't think it's right, they think it's authoritarian.
 This is baloney of course.
 I duze (use the informal address "du" to) you because you are closer to me than anyone else and because it may be a bit too late for me to change.
 Do you understand?

 Over the years, an impressive number of guest actors and actresses appeared on the show, with even the odd UFA star among them.
 The guests were, to name just a few, Heinz Bennent (twice), Anton Diffring, Hannelore Elsner (twice), Peter van Eyck, Götz George (three times), Raimund Harmstorf, Johannes Heesters, Paul Hubschmid, Gottfried John, Curd Jürgens (twice), Christine Kaufmann, Helmut Käutner, Marianne Koch, Christiane Krüger (three times), Ruth Leuwerik, Lilli Palmer, Eric Pohlmann (twice), Wolfgang Preiss, Charles Régnier (three times), Heinz Reincke (twice), Walter Rilla, Maria Schell (three times), Nadja Tiller, Margarethe von Trotta (three times), Karl Michael Vogler, Bernhard Wicki (twice) and Sonja Ziemann.

 In 1974, two years before the final episode of The Kommissar was broadcast, Reinecker launched a new series, Derrick, establishing some kind of continuity by promoting Harry Klein, now Derrick's assistant, to the post of Inspektor (in the same building, "just down the corridor").